-You can request an extension of the deadline by writing to the Dispute Resolution and Decision Review Body (DRDRB) to outline your circumstances.
-For example, you were late submitting a request due to a medical or physical condition.
+You can request an extension of the deadline by writing to the Dispute Resolution and Decision Review Body (DRDRB) to outline the circumstances that delayed your request (for example, you were late submitting a request due to a medical or physical condition).

-You can find out more information about the one-year limit by reading the review and appeal process policy.
+You can find out more information about the one-year limit by reading the review and appeal process.

 Be sure to submit any documentation you have to support your reason for the delay.
 The DRDRB will consider your reason and the overall fairness of granting an extension.

-If you'd like some assistance with submitting your review request, you can contact the Fair Practices Office.
-The Fair Practices Office – Worker Appeals Advisor Branch provides independent advice, assistance and advocacy services for injured workers and their dependants.
+If you'd like some assistance with submitting your review request, you can contact the Advisor Office which provides independent advice, assistance and advocacy services for injured workers and their dependants.
 There is no charge for their services.

-If you already have someone representing you (who is not from the Fair Practices Office), it is important you submit a signed, current worker's authorization of a representative form so we are able to speak directly with your representative and share information with them.
+If you already have someone representing you (who is not from the Advisor Office), it is important you submit a signed, current worker's authorization of a representative form so we are able to speak directly with your representative and share information with them.

 Review the decision with the Dispute Resolution and Decision Review Body (DRDRB)

-If resolution has not been reached through your adjudicator or case manager or by a supervisor, the supervisor will forward the review form to the DRDRB.
+If resolution has not been reached through collaborative conversation with your adjudicator, case manager or their supervisor, the supervisor will forward the review form to the DRDRB.